 When to worry:

-You’d only need to start to worry if the bird starts showing signs of having a respiratory illness along with all this sneezing.
+You’d only need to start to worry if the bird shows signs of suffering from a respiratory illness in addition to all this sneezing.

-Signs of a respiratory illness in chickens, along with the sneezing, include coughing, a decreased appetite, lethargy, wheezing, reduced egg production, labored breathing, discharge coming out of the bids eyes or nostrils, a loss of condition, swelling at the bird’s eyes or beak, and a change in the birds comb or wattle color
+Signs of a respiratory illness in chickens, in addition to the sneezing, include coughing, a decreased appetite, lethargy, wheezing, reduced egg production, labored breathing, discharge from the birds eyes or nostrils, a loss of condition, swelling at the bird’s eyes or beak, and a change in the birds comb or wattle color

 The vet will examine the bird and test for a respiratory illness.
 Once the vet has diagnosed the bird your bird will be given the appropriate medical treatment.